poseidon-framework/poseidon-framework.github.io/trident.md

 | YYY022      | POP5       | F           | n/a               | J                 | G                 |
 | YYY023      | POP5       | F           | n/a               | K                 | H                 |
 | YYY024      | POP5       | M           | n/a               | L                 | I                 |

+##### Treatment of the .ssf file while merging

+The Sequencing Source File (short .ssf file) is forged in exactly the same way as the janno file.
+SSF files that are present are included in the forge product in the way that the user expects, following selection of those entities which are listed in the `poseidon_IDs` columns of the SSF files.
+Columns that are only present in some packages, including those not defined by our [Schema] are also included in the forged product in the same way as described for Janno above.

 ##### Other options